 - Regular APR: 15.49 percent to 25.49 percent (variable)

 New cardholders can earn $200 cash back after spending $750 in purchases within their first three months, which comes in the form of 20,000 ThankYou points.

 An offer worth $200 is on par with the sign-up bonuses you’ll find on some of the most popular cash back cards, and the Citi Custom Cash card’s spending requirement is easy to meet.
-However, the $750 spending requirement is higher than what’s often required for the same value (some cards require a spending threshold of just $500).
+However, the $750 spending requirement is higher than what’s often required for the same value (some cards require a spending threshold of just $500), resulting in a return of 26.7 percent.
 Here’s how the Citi Custom Cash card’s bonus stacks up to that of similar rewards cards when you break down the bonus as a return on spend:

 Here’s our breakdown of the Citi Custom Cash’s rewards program and how to squeeze the most value from each point.